“buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.”

-The words “buried with” mean to bury together, join in burying or to be buried with.
-The word “with” indicates a “co” relationship with Jesus Christ.
+The words “buried with” mean to bury together, join in burying, or to be buried with.
+The term “with” indicates a “co” relationship with Jesus Christ.
 This is a co-burial.
 We must bury anything dead.
 When Jesus was buried, we were buried.
 God buried us along with Jesus Christ!
-This obviously does not mean that God put us into the same tomb as Jesus and laid us down beside him!
+This burial obviously does not mean that God put us into the same tomb as Jesus and laid us down beside him!

-Colossians describes this as having already taken place.
-We are already identified with Christ in his burial.
-The Bible uses “buried with” in the figurative sense only (Romans 6:4).
+Colossians describes our burial “with Him” as having already taken place.
+We were identified with Christ in his burial.
+“Buried with” here is only in the figurative sense (Romans 6:4).
 We are identified with Christ in his burial as set forth in his baptism.

 “Baptism” here is not water baptism.
 It is Spirit baptism.
-Spirit baptism is an action of the Holy Spirit whereby he puts the believer into the body of Christ (i.e., our salvation).
-Water baptism simply is a physical demonstration of what the Holy Spirit did.
+Spirit baptism is an action of the Holy Spirit, whereby he puts the believer into the body of Christ (i.e., our salvation).
+Water baptism is a physical demonstration of what the Holy Spirit did.
+We should not emphasize the physical object; the importance is what the Holy Spirit did at our salvation.
 Water baptism is simply the illustration of Spirit baptism in physical movements.
-We should not put undue emphasis upon the physical object; the importance is what the Holy Spirit did at our salvation.

 The Christian is both buried and raised with Christ positionally.

 Positional truth is like a prisoner who has been made legally free, but he remains in prison, not knowing that he is free to walk out the door.
 The Christian is legally free from the penalty and consequences of sin.
 God strips the flesh of its legal power over us.
 As God reckons, he identifies us with Christ.
 God cannot see us for Jesus.